Reductions in the degree or intensity of greenhouse-gas emissions.

 - Lower their emissions to free up allowances to trade, sell, or bank.

-Government sets the goal that industries must meet and viagra dosage monitors whether they comply.
+Government sets the goal that industries must meet and 50mg viagra monitors whether they comply.
 Industries have flexibility in determining how they meet that goal.
 Cap and trade programmes include several key elements including:

 - An emissions cap – establishing a fixed quantity of allowable emissions for each compliance period.